TadDiDio/LocalLobbyServer/README.md

 ## 🔧 Building from Source

 This server is **not intended to be built directly**.
-For most users, the recommended way to use it is through the compiled binary automatically downloaded by the Unity package.
+For most users, the recommended way to use it is through the compiled binary which you can downloaded using the Unity package.

 The source is provided for **transparency** and **auditing** purposes only.